kaidez/kaidez.github.io/_posts/2018-01-05-temperature-average-filter-array.md

 formatData(temperatureInfo)
 </code></pre>

 Using inner loops isn't the performance headache it was years ago as browser technology has gotten better.
-But refactoring the inner loop out, like I did here, is pretty cool.
+But refactoring the it out, like I did here, is pretty cool.